nus-cs2103-AY2223S2/ip/docs/README.md

 Find tasks which names contain given keyword.

 Format: `find KEYWORD`
-- The search is case-sensitive. e.g 2103t will not match 2103T
+- The search is case-sensitive. e.g book will not match Book
-- Partial words will be matched. e.g 2103 will match 2103t and 2103T
+- Partial words will be matched. e.g book will match books

 Example:
-- `find 2103`
+- `find book`

-### Archiving the data: `archive`
+### Sorting the tasks: `sort`

-Archive data into a Txt file named in the format `yyyyMMddHHmmss`
+Sort the tasks according to the time the tasks needs to be completed

-Format: `archive`
+Format: `sort`

 ### Saying bye to Duke: `bye`

-Says bye to Duke out of courtesy, does not exit the program.
-Click the 'X'
-    in the top right corner to exit.
+Close Duke and stop running

 Format: 'bye'